• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Are Medicaid dentures benefits the same in all states?

 Medicaid denture benefits vary significantly from one state to the next.
-There are currently ten states that include denture benefits in the program.
-The annual maximums and frequencies are all different in those ten states.
+Currently, ten states include denture benefits in their programs.
+The annual maximums and frequencies vary significantly in those ten states.

 Who is eligible for Medicaid dentures?

-Any person on Medicaid is eligible for dentures.
+Any person on Medicaid is eligible for dental services, including dentures.
 Individuals and families with low incomes, pregnant women, the elderly, and those with certain disabilities are all eligible for Medicaid.
-The specific income limits are set by the federal government and are adjusted each year with the cost of living.
+The specific income limits are set by the federal government and are adjusted annually to reflect the cost of living.